DanielJorden/Trends-in-Life-Expectancy/README.md

 ## Trends in Healthy Life Expectancy
 #### PSY6422 Project

 The data for this project is about healthy life expectancy in the countries and 9 main regions of the UK from 2012-2021.
 I am looking at how rates of healthy life expectancy change for each region over the years, as well as how they compare to the other areas.
-The data provides individual infomration for males and females, although I am averaging this, looking at gender as a whole.
+The data provides individual information for males and females, although I am averaging this, looking at gender as a whole.

 The dataset is available by the Office for National Statistics and was collected as part of an annual population survey and census, where healthy life expectancies are estimated using a Sullivan life table.